Oxfordshire Treescape Project

-Since it was founded in 2019, Oxfordshire Treescape Project has worked collaboratively with academics, NGOs, local government and the private sector to support land managers, parishes and communities in nature recovery planning.
-In 2021 a small charity, GrowGreenCarbon, and the Environmental Change Institute agreed to jointly curate the project and build on the opportunity mapping we had developed in Oxfordshire, in particular working to find ways to deliver action on the ground.
-Our free reports based on detailed opportunity mapping show:
+Oxfordshire Treescape Project was founded in 2019.
+It was a collaborative project between academics, NGOs, local government and the private sector that aimed to support land managers, parishes and communities in nature recovery planning.
+In 2021 a small charity, GrowGreenCarbon, and the Environmental Change Institute agreed to jointly curate the project and build on the Oxfordshire opportunity mapping developed by OTP founders Victoria Macnamara and Jamie Hartzell in collaboration with Alison Smith (ECI), in particular working to find ways to deliver action on the ground.
+They developed templates for reports based on detailed opportunity mapping which showed:

 • existing natural assets that should be sensitively managed;